 The Fine Print

-The Vidyard content team reserves the right to edit and adapt your guest blog content as we see fit, and update it in the future for accuracy and comprehensiveness.
-Vidyard reserves the right to include calls-to-action to Vidyard content, including but not limited to email newsletters, eBooks, and other downloadable content.
+The Vidyard content team reserves the right to edit and adapt your blog content as we see fit, and update it in the future for accuracy and comprehensiveness.
+Vidyard reserves the right to include calls-to-action to Vidyard content, including but not limited to email newsletters, reports, eBooks, and other downloadable content.

-Thanks again for your interest in being a guest blogger.
+Thank you for your interest in being a guest blogger.